Collaboration Using Evolve: A user story

 $ hg up "tip ~ 2"

-brings her to yesterday's patch.
+brings him to yesterday's patch.
 Indeed the patch serial number has increased (827 still exists but has been obsoleted).

-She understands that her original patch has been altered.
-But how did it evolve?
+He understands that his original patch has been altered.
+But how did it evolve ?

 The enhanced hgview shows the two patches.
 By default only the most recent version of a patch is shown.

-Now, when Alice installed the mutable-history extensions, she got an alias that allows her to see the diff between two amendments, defined like this:
+Now, when W. installed the mutable-history extensions, he got an alias that allows him to see the diff between two amendments, defined like this:

 odiff=diff --rev 'limit(obsparents(.),1)' --rev .

-She can see exactly how Bob amended her work.
+He can see exactly how C.W. amended his work.

 Amend ...
 Stabilize

-Almost perfect!
-Alice just needs to fix a half dozen grammar oddities in the new docstrings and it will be publishable.
+Almost perfect !
+W. just needs to fix a half dozen grammar oddities in the new docstrings and it will be publishable.

 Then, another round of: